 What is the Triangle of Care?

-The ‘Triangle of Care’ is an approach that establishes a working collaboration, or “therapeutic alliance”, between the mental health service user, the professionals, and the carer, that promotes safety, supports recovery and sustains well-being.
+The ‘Triangle of Care’ is an approach that establishes a working collaboration, or “therapeutic alliance”, between the person who is accessing a service, the professionals, and the carer, that promotes safety, supports recovery, and sustains well-being.

 Livewell Southwest became member of the Triangle Care scheme which is overseen by the Carers Trust in June 2016 and has been implementing the Triangle of Care in mental health services to ensure that all our staff recognise the importance of involving carers.